retry51776/notes/psychology/psychology.md

 > Long term memory is neuron develop new terminal directly connects to other neuron; serotonin cause neuron grew new terminal;

-# Mammal Brain
-> [Mammal Brain](#brain) workflow: **safety** >  **body language** > **perceive emotions**
->
-> Default Response order: Freeze > Run > Fight

-> Mammal Brain process same sensation as Human Brain, but have faster response than Human Brain.
->
-> Mammal Brain uses [Peripheral Nervous System](./../biology/anatomy.md#peripheral-nervous-system-pns) directly express body language.
->
-> > All mammals have similar emotions.

-> IMO
-> > Mammal brain is another kid within us;
->
-> > Mammal brain includes [Reptilian brain](#reptilian-brain) and [Peripheral Nervous System](./../biology/anatomy.md#peripheral-nervous-system-pns).
->
-> > We should use [Parenting model](parent.md) to train mammal brain.
-> > Connection before correction.

-## Primary Emotions
-> aka Mammal Brain Process
-- Sad
-- Disgust
-- Happy
-- Surprise
-- Anger
-- Fear

-## Body Language
-> aka Mammal Brain Output; Non-verbose communication;

-> Our bodies are similar to cars, with speech being the equivalent of honking and non-verbal communication being like the turning signals and headlights.
-To reach our destination, we need to learn how to navigate social interactions in the same way we learn traffic patterns.

-Books:
-- The Definitive Book of Body Language
-- Lie Detection 101
-- What every body saying

-Rules:
-1. Closed vs Expand posture.
-2. The act of using a pacifier is similar to scratching an itch in the brain.
-   - a.
-Observes frequency changes.
-3. Body position.
-4. Gravity Effect.
-5. Look for congruence. `aka find contradiction`
-   1. speech vs expression.
-   2. speech vs body position
-   3. left vs right; top vs bottom;

-Tips:
-1. Practice paused & think. `aka inaction`
-2. Read gestures in clusters.
-3. Read gestures in context.

-> Look away while talking is for reduce distraction for clear thought.
->
->

-## Reptilian brain
-> Survival Stuff; I think of Reptilian brain as driver for hardware.

-Consciousness state:
-- Awake
-- Drug Alter `Depressant; Stimulants; Hallucinogens`
-- Hypnosis `calm, trance-like state during which you tend to have **heightened concentration and focus**, and in which you're typically more open to suggestion.`
-- Sleeping `recuperation; growth; mental function;`

 # Conclusion
 > We must be aware which brain level we operating on;
 > > Logic only works in higher level.